-- 02.4.2.1 The use of school facilities shall not interfere or conflict with the educational program. - 02.4.2.2 No use shall be granted in such a manner as to constitute a monopoly for the benefit of an organization or individual. - 02.4.2.3 No privilege of using the building or grounds shall be granted for a period of time exceeding one year.
-The privilege is renewable and revocable at any time. - 02.4.2.4 The lease to any one religious organization may not exceed five separate or consecutive calendar days, or portions thereof, in any fiscal year unless special approval has been granted by the Board of Trustees. - 02.4.2.5 Rental of laboratory facilities such as computer labs, media centers, music labs, science labs and art labs may be restricted. - 02.4.2.6 Rental of the multi-purpose/lunch room shall be allowed when adequate protection of the gym floor and participants is assured by the lessee.

-- 02.4.2.7 Any requested use that does not qualify under the provisions of this policy must be approved by the Board of Trustees. - 02.4.2.8 Use by an organization or individual with prior violations of the policy may be restricted.
+- 4.1.6 The Business Manager shall collect any applicable rental fees in advance. - 4.1.7 The Executive Director shall inform the Board of Trustees of all uses of the school facilities in advance. - 4.2 Restrictions - 4.2.1 The use of school facilities shall not interfere or conflict with the educational program. - 4.2.2 No use shall be granted in such a manner as to constitute a monopoly for the benefit of an organization or individual. - 4.2.3 No privilege of using the building or grounds shall be granted for a period of time exceeding one year.
+The privilege is renewable and revocable at any time. - 4.2.4 The lease to any one religious organization may not exceed five separate or consecutive calendar days, or portions thereof, in any fiscal year unless special approval has been granted by the Board of Trustees. - 4.2.5 Rental of laboratory facilities such as computer labs, media centers, music labs, science labs and art labs may be restricted. - 4.2.6 Rental of the multi-purpose/lunch room shall be allowed when adequate protection of the gym floor and participants is assured by the lessee. - 4.2.7 Any requested use that does not qualify under the provisions of this policy must be approved by the Board of Trustees. - 4.2.8 Use by an organization or individual with prior violations of the policy may be restricted.
 Whenever rules and regulations have been violated, the school may permit limited use or refuse to consider future facilities use permits for the organization or individual.

-02.5.0 Rental Fees and Costs
+5.0 Rental Fees and Costs

-The Rental Fee Schedules shall be established by the Director and approved by the Board of Trustees.
+The Rental Fee Schedules shall be established by the Executive Director and approved by the Board of Trustees.
 This schedule is subject to periodic review and modification.

-2.5.1 Determination of Fees

-- 2.5.1.1 Users shall be charged according to the Rental Fee Schedule applicable to the user's classification of use. - 2.5.1.2 The Business Manager shall initially determine fees and costs upon examination of the classification of the use, equipment and provisions needed, personnel needed, and usage time. - 2.5.1.3 All rental time shall be computed from the time of requested opening to closing of the doors.
-Persons lingering in the building shall be the responsibility of the lessee and closing time shall be the time when all persons associated with the rental have left the building. - 2.5.1.4 Fees are subject to adjustment based on the actual rental time, personnel and services used, and/or excessive mess or damage.
+- 5.1 Determination of Fees - 5.1.1 Users shall be charged according to the Rental Fee Schedule applicable to the user's classification of use. - 5.1.2 The Business Manager shall initially determine fees and costs upon examination of the classification of the use, equipment and provisions needed, personnel needed, and usage time.

+- 5.1.3 All rental time shall be computed from the time of requested opening to closing of the doors.
+Persons lingering in the building shall be the responsibility of the lessee and closing time shall be the time when all persons associated with the rental have left the building. - 5.1.4 Fees are subject to adjustment based on the actual rental time, personnel and services used, and/or excessive mess or damage.

-2.5.2 Classification for Use of School Facilities
+5.2 Classification for Use of School Facilities

-2.5.2.1 No Cost
+5.2.1 No Cost